You have questions

 We charge half up front because half of our work is done upfront – from taking photos and measurements to putting detailed information (and those photos) onto the MLS.

 We sure can!
 Maybe you have an investment home to sell or are relocating to another city or state?
+Or maybe you won’t be purchasing another home for another six months or a year?
 We can still help.
 In these circumstances, we charge 1% (with our minimum being $1,000).
 So the total you pay is 3.4%.
-It is still an incredible savings and value to our sellers!
+It is still incredible savings and value to our sellers!

 We don’t always do open houses and we don’t charge as much.
 That’s basically it.